Helping Trauma, Post Traumatic Stress Disorder, PTSD using EMDR Therapy at 1066 Therapy

 covering East Sussex, Battle, Hastings, Bexhill, Rye, Heathfield, Hailsham, Eastbourne, Crowborough, Brighton, Tunbridge Wells, Tonbridge, Ashford and Kent.

 It is one of just two treatment approaches recommended by NICE (National Institute for Health and Care Excellence) for these sorts of problems.
+This doesn’t mean that it is the only approach which can help trauma and PTSD though.

 Typical symptoms of PTSD include: